Xilinx/Vitis-AI/README.md

 Vitis AI is composed of the following key components:

 * **AI Model Zoo**  - A comprehensive set of pre-optimized models that are ready to deploy on Xilinx devices.
 * **AI Optimizer** - An optional model optimizer that can prune a model by up to 90%.
-It is seperately available with commercial licenses.
+It is separately available with commercial licenses.
 * **AI Quantizer** - A powerful quantizer that supports model quantization, calibration, and fine tuning.
 * **AI Compiler** - Compiles the quantized model to a high-efficient instruction set and data flow.
 * **AI Profiler** - Perform an in-depth analysis of the efficiency and utilization of AI inference implementation.